Build OpenCV (including Python) with CUDA on Windows

 Verifying OpenCV is CUDA accelerated

 The easiest way to quickly verify that everything is working is to check that one of the inbuilt CUDA tests passes.
-This is demonstrated here using the GEMM acccuracy test which can be run by entering the following into the existing command prompt.
+This is demonstrated here using the GEMM8 acccuracy test which can be run by entering the following into the existing command prompt.

 "PATH_TO_BUILD_DIR\bin\opencv_test_cudaarithm.exe" --gtest_filter=CUDA_Arithm/GEMM.Accuracy/0